asdfghjkl233317/ASDFGHJKL233317.github.io/record.md

 ### English Setting

 **The Record** is the supreme deity of the universe, the only existence transcendent above mere Concepts.
+When exercising its authority, it typically exists as an **incorporal, pure consciousness**, merging with the cosmic laws themselves.
 Its authority manifests in two forms:

 * **Objective Recording**: Automatically and unconditionally documents everything that occurs within the current universe.
 * **Subjective Recording**: Actively inscribes events that are destined to happen in the future.
 Anything written *will* occur, with the entire process remaining causally self-consistent and seamlessly integrated into the universe's history.